nghin/vacsf.org.dev/_posts/meditations/2016-02-15-Deliberate-Sinning.md

 subheadline: "Real meaning in Old and New Covenant Contexts"
 title: "Deliberate Sinning"
 meta_teaser: "Vietnamese Alliance Church San Francisco deliberate sinning sacrifice  consciousness sins truth"
 teaser: "What sin is written about in Hebrews 10:26-27?
 The common transgressions that good Christians should avoid at all cost?
 Or something specific that warrants such stern warning?
-This writing proposes that the deliberate sinning addressed in this passage is not about sins in general, but about a specific sin that calls for God's judgement, and a fury of fire, the sin that into an enemy of God."
+This writing proposes that the deliberate sinning addressed in this passage is not about sins in general, but about a specific sin that calls for God's judgement, and a fury of fire, the sin that makes one an enemy of God."
 permalink: /bible-topics/meditations/deliberate-sinning/
 breadcrumbs: true
 header: no